Sleitnick/Knit/docs/intellisense.md

 2. Create your own Knit-like framework using plain ModuleScripts.

 :::note Service/Controller
 In this article, any references to "Service" or "GetService" can also be implied to also include "Controller" or "GetController".
-It's simply less wordy to always reference both.
+It's simply less wordy to avoid referencing both.
 :::

 ## Custom Bootstrapper